 After merging it with a real mushroom, we get:

 Another famous rock formation in Israel is “elephant’s leg” at Rosh HaNikra grottoes.

 Then I used this took a photo of a baby elephant that I took in at Safari morning tour several years ago:

-As you can see in this series I tried to avoid any religious conflicts and didn’t use any related buildings (though Israel has plenty religious buildings) in order not to offend anybody.
-But, I couldn’t finish this series without a photo of the Western Wall.
+As you can see in this series, I tried to avoid any religious conflicts.
+I did not use any related buildings (though Israel has plenty of religious buildings) in order not to offend anybody.
+But, I could not finish this series without a photo of the Western Wall.
 I combined one of my photos of the Western Wall with mosaics of Ten Commandments (appears on a synagogue in Acre) and got this:

 What do you think about this series?
 Have you ever tried creating combo photos?
 Do you have any ideas for combo photos?
 Let us know in the comments below.

 Here are several resources that I created to help travelers:

 - Israel Trip Planner is the page that will help you to create your perfect travel route.